databricks/terraform-provider-databricks/docs/data-sources/spark_version.md

 ---
 # databricks_spark_version Data Source

+-> **Note** If you have a fully automated setup with workspaces created by [databricks_mws_workspaces](../resources/mws_workspaces.md) or [azurerm_databricks_workspace](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/databricks_workspace), please make sure to add [depends_on attribute](../index.md#data-resources-and-authentication-is-not-configured-errors) in order to prevent _Authentication is not configured for provider_ errors.

 Gets Databricks Runtime (DBR) version that could be used for `spark_version` parameter in [databricks_cluster](../resources/cluster.md) and other resources that fits search criteria, like specific Spark or Scala version, ML or Genomics runtime, etc., similar to executing `databricks clusters spark-versions`, and filters it to return the latest version that matches criteria.
 Often used along [databricks_node_type](node_type.md) data source.

 -> **Note** This is experimental functionality, which aims to simplify things.
 In case of wrong parameters given (e.g. together `ml = true` and `genomics = true`, or something like), data source will throw an error.
 Similarly, if search returns multiple results, and `latest = false`, data source will throw an error.